adambard/learnxinyminutes-docs/perl6-pod.html.markdown

 To include Unicode code points or HTML5 character references in a Pod document, enclose them in a `E<>` code.

+For example:

 ```
-Perl 6 makes considerable use of the E<171> and E<187> characters.
+Raku Perl 6 makes considerable use of the E<171> and E<187> characters.
-Perl 6 makes considerable use of the E<laquo> and E<raquo> characters.
+Raku Perl 6 makes considerable use of the E<laquo> and E<raquo> characters.
 ```

-this is rendered as:
+is rendered as:

-Perl 6 makes considerable use of the « and » characters.
+Raku Perl 6 makes considerable use of the « and » characters.
-Perl 6 makes considerable use of the « and » characters.
+Raku Perl 6 makes considerable use of the « and » characters.

 ## Rendering Pod

-To generate any output (i.e., Markdown, HTML, Text, etc.), you need to have the Perl 6 compiler installed.
+To generate any output (i.e., Markdown, HTML, Text, etc.), you need to have the Raku Perl 6 compiler installed.
 In addition, you must install a module (e.g., `Pod::To::Markdown`, `Pod::To::HTML`, `Pod::To::Text`, etc.) that generates your desired output from Pod.

-For instructions about installing Perl 6,
+For instructions about installing Raku Perl 6,
 [look here](https://perl6.org/downloads/).

-Run the following command to generate a certain output
+Run the following command to generate a certain output:

 ```
 perl6 --doc=TARGET input.pod6 > output.html